Jarl-Bjoern/Yggdrasil/README.md

 ## 📃 Features
-Under the following link, you can see all the implemented features that the tool currently offers.
+The following link lists all the features that the tool offers.

 <div align="center">
 ➡️ <a href="https://github.com/Jarl-Bjoern/Yggdrasil/wiki/%F0%9F%93%83-Features-overview">